soosten/Halite-Bot/README.md

 ### Dependencies
-The bot depends only on standard libraries and the SciPy stack.
+The bot depends only on standard libraries and SciPy.
 However, the script `build.py` requires the `kaggle_environments` package to run and render the simulations locally.
 It also requires the Kaggle CLI and valid credentials to upload the submission to the Kaggle competition (see [here](https://github.com/Kaggle/kaggle-api)).
 These requirements can be installed with

 `pip install kaggle`